logicblocks/jason/README.md

 key conversion.

 Supports:
-- conversion from kebab-case keywords to camel case JSON and back again by default
-- correct key conversion for JSON payloads including metadata, (e.g., as in HAL), indicated by a (configurable) underscore prefix
 - configuration of all key conversions
+- preservation of metadata fields (e.g., as in HAL) during conversion
+- additional Jackson modules for encoding / decoding various Java types

+Includes convenience coders for wire (i.e., service to service) JSON and database JSON:

+For wire JSON:
+- converts from kebab-case keywords to camelCase JSON and back again
+- includes serialisation of `org.joda.time` and `java.time` types

+For database JSON:
+- converts from kebab-case keywords to snake_case JSON and back again
-- serialisation of `org.joda.time` and `java.time` types
+- includes serialisation of `org.joda.time` and `java.time` types

 ## Install